 For the year ended December 31, 2014, net cash used in financing activities was primarily driven by \$266.8 million of Holdings' distributions to non-controlling interests, \$99.8 million of dividends paid to APAM shareholders, and \$4.6 million of payments made in accordance with the TRA agreements.
-All of the proceeds provided by the 2014 Follow-On Offering were used to purchase shares of our convertible preferred stock and partnership units, as described under "-Organizational Structure".
+All of the proceeds provided by the 2014 Follow-On Offering were used to purchase shares of our convertible preferred stock and partnership units.